Registrant and Lay Visitors - 2023-24 Academic Year

-To gain programme approval, an AEI must meet the requirements set out in the standards for education and training and the relevant programme standards.
+To gain programme approval, an approved education institutions (AEIs) must meet the requirements set out in the Standards for education and training and the relevant programme Standards.
 The gateways and the respective standards are outlined below:

-In the new framework the NMC states that QA of education gives them the confidence that approved education institutions (AEIs) and new education institutions are meeting their standards for education and training.
+In the QA framework the NMC states that QA of education gives them the confidence that AEIs and new education institutions (EIs) are meeting their Standards for education and training.
 This helps them to know that students who have successfully completed an approved programme are meeting the standards of proficiency that they require before they join the NMC register.
 It's one of the ways the NMC fulfil their duty to protect the public.

 The Nursing and Midwifery Order 2001 (the Order) is legislation that establishes the NMC and sets out their primary purpose of protecting the public, their functions, and activities.
 All QA of education and training operate within the Order.
-This ensures that nurses, midwives, and nursing associates are educated to consistently deliver high quality healthcare.
+This ensures that nurses, midwives and nursing associates are educated to consistently deliver high quality healthcare.

 Please refer to the Visitor webpages and QA Handbook for additional information.